 Your screens are initially populated with the eRFM parameters recommended for you by Emarsys after the data profiling stage.
 The eRFM model categorizes contacts by four aspects of their behavior and allows Smart Insight to decide whether an individual is, for example, a cold lead, active buyer or defecting gold customer.

-The categorization is done by matching the contact’s behavior to the parameters defined during setup, and is based on the analysis provided by the Smart Insight profiler.
+The categorization is done by matching the contact’s behavior to the parameters defined during setup, and is based on the analysis provided by the RFM Advisor.

 If you feel that these parameters do not accurately reflect your customer base, we will modify them with you until they do.
 For example, you might prefer a cut-off point for Recency to be 45 days instead of 90, or for Monetary to be €5,000 instead of €1,000, etc.

 The Monetary score is calculated by summing purchases over a defined time period.
-By default this is two years, but can be configured to any length of time you require.
+By default, the monetary interval is two years, but can be configured to any length of time you require.

 Our objective is to get you sending targeted engagement campaigns as quickly as possible, so it is important not to spend too much time trying to create the perfect segment at this stage.
 You will learn a lot about your customers’ habits once you start engaging with them individually and will always be able to optimize your strategy as you go.